-39 Supermarket Buys That Are a Waste of Money
+39 Supermarket Buys That Are Wastes of Money

 Here's a look at 39 supermarket buys that you should skip if you want to save more money on groceries.

-Buying fresh-baked bread or cake while grocery shopping probably sounds (and smells) more appealing than going for a prepackaged solution.
+Buying fresh-baked bread or cake while grocery shopping probably sounds -- and smells -- more appealing than going for a prepackaged solution.
 It's also better for your wallet in the long run; you could be paying much more for artisanal bread and other baked goods that can be filled with preservatives, hydrogenated oil and high-fructose corn syrup.

-Investing in a bread machine (you can snag a top-rated one on Amazon for around $70), you can make a loaf for as little as 60 cents.
-Since home baking has surged in popularity during the pandemic lockdowns, you'll find no shortage of inspiration and #bread community on social media.
+Investing in a bread machine -- you can snag a top-rated one on Amazon for around $70 -- you can make a loaf for as little as 60 cents.
+Since home baking surged in popularity during the pandemic lockdowns, you'll find no shortage of inspiration and #bread community on social media.

 A 40-ounce container of Bisquick Pancake & Baking Mix comes at a steep price for what is essentially flour, sugar, baking powder and salt.
 Make your own by sifting together 6 cups of flour, 3 tablespoons of baking powder and a tablespoon of salt.
 Then work in 3/4 cup of shortening, and store the mix in a glass or ceramic canister.

 Buying bottled water has long been a trend in the U.S., and it's one that is not only upsetting on an environmental level, given that plastic contributes to global warming and pollution, but on a personal finance level.

 Bottled water is roughly 3,000% more expensive per gallon than tap water.
-Unless you live in an area where tap water is not safe (you can look these details up on EWG's Tap Water Database), buying bottled water is nothing but a waste of money and plastic.
+Unless you live in an area where tap water is not safe -- you can look these details up on EWG's Tap Water Database -- buying bottled water is nothing but a waste of money and plastic.

 The convenience of cheese that is already shredded might not be worth it.
 Additives such as cellulose, an ingredient made from wood pulp, can sometimes serve as fillers and could potentially keep cheese that's already shredded from performing the same as freshly shredded cheese in recipes.
 If you grate your own from a 16-ounce block, you'll end up with a higher volume of grated cheese than you would get by buying a 16-ounce bag of shredded cheese.